Fetches orders that were added in a specific transaction

 }

-Returns the list of orderbooks from the orderbook YAML configuration.
+Returns the list of raindexes from the raindex YAML configuration.

-Retrieves all tokens from the orderbook YAML configuration
+Retrieves all tokens from the raindex YAML configuration

 Returns a map of token configurations where the keys are token names